Glycosaminoglycan: Pharmacodynamics

 CSGAGs interact with heparin binding proteins, specifically dermatan sulfate interactions with fibroblast growth factor FGF-2 and FGF-7 have been implicated in cellular proliferation and wound repair while interactions with hepatic growth factor/scatter factor (HGF/SF) activate the HGF/SF signaling pathway (c-Met) through its receptor.
-CASGAGs are important in providing support and adhesiveness in bone, skin, and cartilage.
+CSGAGs are important in providing support and adhesiveness in bone, skin, and cartilage.
 Other biological functions for which CSGAGs are known to play critical functions in include inhibition of axonal growth and regeneration in CNS development, roles in brain development, neuritogenic activity, and pathogen infection.